Coast Guard searches for two Gulf oil rig workers after fire

 Since the Black Elk-operated rig was offline at the time of the fire, there was little risk of a major oil spill, officials said.

-The platform sits in 56 feet of water some 17 miles south of Grand Isle, Louisiana, and production had been shut down since mid-August, Black Elk said.
+The platform sits in 56 feet (17 meters) of water some 17 miles (27 km) south of Grand Isle, Louisiana, and production had been shut down since mid-August, Black Elk said.

 The Bureau of Safety and Environmental Enforcement, which enforces offshore drilling regulations, is investigating the fire.